publicfarley/simple-weather/PRD.md

             *   Automatically detect and display weather for the user's current location.
             *   Request location permission gracefully.
             *   Provide a way for the user to refresh the weather data based on their current location.
+        *   **Multiple Locations:**
+            *   Allow users to add and remove additional weather locations beyond their current location.
+            *   Maintain a persistent list of saved locations in local storage.
+            *   Provide individual weather screens for each saved location with the same weather information as the current location screen.
+            *   Display the current location weather screen as the default upon app startup.
+            *   Enable users to navigate between different location weather screens.

     **4.2.
 User Interface & User Experience (UI/UX)**
         *   **Playful Design:**